Glenn T. Carberry

 Glenn practiced law in Washington, D.C., with the international firm of Hogan Lovells prior to joining the firm.
-He is the managing partner of TCORS for 30 years and his practice focuses primarily on regulated industries and business matters.
+He served as the managing partner of TCORS for 30 years and his practice focuses primarily on regulated industries and business matters.
 Glenn advises Fortune 500 companies in administrative proceedings before the Public Utilities Regulatory Authority and other governmental agencies.
 He works with developers and local business owners on business development projects and other commercial matters.

 University of Pennsylvania Law School, J.D., Law Review Comment Editor, 1979

 Gettysburg College, B.A., summa cum laude; Phi Beta Kappa with department honors, 1976

 - Included in the 2007-2020 editions of the Best Lawyers in America for Land Use and Zoning Law

 - Connecticut Super Lawyers under the primary practice area of Utilities Law, 2006 & 2019

 - Citizen of the Year, Chamber of Commerce of Eastern Connecticut, 1995

 - William Crawford Distinguished Service Award, Chamber of Commerce of Eastern Connecticut, 1996

 - Kaptina Community Service Award, Norwich Sports Hall of Fame, 2003

 - Candidate for U.S. House of Representatives, 1988 and 1992